cereda/fedora-postinstall/README.md

     f$(rpm -E %fedora)-backgrounds-extras-gnome
     ```

 8. The latest Java virtual machine.
+Be mindful that the default Java commands might not resolve to this version, so make sure to update the symbolic links with the `update-alternatives` tool.

     ```bash
     $ sudo dnf install java-latest-openjdk \